Learning with Optimal Interpolation Norms: Examples

-The case $p=\pinf$ corresponds to the iCAP penalty in \cite{Zhao2009}.
-We may also consider other choices for the matrices $B_j$.
+\begin{remark} The case $p=\pinf$ corresponds to the iCAP penalty of \cite{Zhao09}.
+We can also consider other choices for the matrices $(L_j)_{1\leq j\leq m}$.
 For example, an appropriate choice gives various total variation penalties \cite{MSX}.
-A further extension is obtained by choosing $m=1$ and $B_1$ to be the incidence matrix of a graph, a setting which is relevant in particular in online learning over graphs \cite{mark09}.
-In particular, for $p=1$, this corresponds to the fused lasso penalty \cite{fused}.
+A further example is obtained by choosing $m=1$ and $L_1$ to be the incidence matrix of a graph, a setting which is has been considered in the context of semi-supervised learning~\cite{Herb09}.
+In particular, for $p=1$, this corresponds to the fused lasso penalty \cite{fused}. \end{remark}